How about: Home Page > Estoril Sights > 1 Week in Estoril > Estoril Beaches >Lisbon day trips

 Lisbon Airport to Cais do Sodré Train Station

 Cais do Sodré is the departure train station for the Lisbon to Cascais railway, which serves all of the resort towns of the Lisbon coastline, including Estoril.
 The Cais do Sodré station is to west of the central Lisbon, and to travel there from the airport requires either the metro, a specialist bus service called the Aerobus or a taxi ride.
 We prefer taking the metro as it is modern, reliable and the cheapest option, but a connection is required and this is inconvenient if traveling with bulky or heavy luggage.

 The Cais do Sodré railway station in Lisbon

-The Aerobus provides a direct service from Lisbon airport to the Cais do Sodré station, which passes through the Baixa district.
+The Aerobus provides a direct bus service from Lisbon airport to Cais do Sodré train station, via the Baixa district.
 A single ticket costs €3.50 and allows for unlimited travel on all of Lisbon's buses for 24 hours.
 There is an Aerobus departure every 20 minutes and services operate between 7:30 and 22:30.
-The bus bay is clearly marked outside the arrivals hall.
-The main advantage of the Aerobus is that the service is direct, something convenient if you are carrying heavy luggage.
+The bus bay is clearly marked outside the arrivals hall and tickets are purchased from the driver.
+The main advantage of the Aerobus is that the service is direct to Cais do Sodré, and is useful if transporting heavy luggage.